TomSoderling/TomSoderling.github.io/about.md

 ### Open Source

+ - [Spaniel](https://github.com/TomSoderling/Spaniel) - An MVVM Xamarin.Forms app for iOS and Android to help run health checkups on your RESTful web service endpoints
 I wrote the UWP support for these two great drawing libraries that are popular among Xamarin developers:
  - [NGraphics](https://github.com/praeclarum/NGraphics) - a cross platform library for rendering vector graphics on .NET
  - [NControl](https://github.com/chrfalch/NControl) - a simple Xamarin.Forms wrapper control around the NGraphics library